AlexsLemonade/refinebio-examples/dimension-reduction/README.md

 gene expression data obtained from [refine.bio](https://www.refine.bio/).
 Dimension reduction is useful for examining overall patterns in your data.
-Reducing your data to two dimensions allows you to more easily plot your samples so you can observe global and local patterns in your dataset.
+Reducing your data to two dimensions allows you to more easily plot your samples so you can observe how they relate as a whole or which samples may group together.

 ## Principal Components Analysis (PCA)